-If we look at a more recent study out of the US, Gaining an employment edge: the Impact of Study Abroad on 21st century skills and career prospects (Farrugia, & Sanger, J., 2017) similar outcomes were found.
-Their additional key findings were that learning abroad has an overall positive impact on the development "... key findings were that learning abroad has an overall positive impact on the development of a wide range of job skills for 21st century workforce competencies"

-of a wide range of job skills for 21st century workforce competencies, that learning abroad expands career possibilities and that, while longer periods abroad have a high impact on the development of most skills, short-term programmes were most effective at developing teamwork skills.
+A more recent US study on the impact of study abroad on skills and career prospects (Farrugia & Sanger, 2017) found similar outcomes.
+Their additional key findings were that learning abroad has an overall positive impact on the development of a wide range of job skills for 21st century workforce competencies, that learning abroad expands career possibilities and that, while longer periods abroad have a high impact on the development of most skills, short-term programmes were most effective at developing teamwork skills.